bipin-pachhai/Chitchat/README.md

 ### Installation
 1. Clone this repository and run npm install
 2. Then run 'npm run dev'
-3. visit localhost:4000 on website and explore.appeared
+3. visit localhost:4000 on website and explore.
 ### Docker Guideline
  If you have docker installed in your computer, you can also run this app in docker containers.
 You just need to run 'docker-compose up --build' in your terminal.
+Visit localhost:4000 on website and explore.

 ### Note:
 You should have mongoDB, nodeJS and Docker(optional) installed and started for this application to work correctly.